 Image Inspiration Source: Birdseye Design

-Fall is also a good time to ask yourself some important questions about your home’s and your roof’s winter readiness; Is your home ready for the upcoming Winter?
-Will your roof hold up to all the heavy snow that will soon start falling and accumulating on your roof?
+Spring is also a good time to ask yourself some important questions about your home’s and your roof’s readiness for the upcoming year; Is your home ready for the upcoming Summer, Fall, and Winter?
+Will your roof hold up to all the heavy snow that will soon start falling and accumulating on your roof next Winter?
 Have you had any serious trouble with ice dams on your roof last winter? – All of these are good questions to ask yourself, while there is still time to repair or replace that aging roof to make sure that your home is adequately protected for the upcoming winter season.

 With that being said, If you are still considering installing a new metal roof on your home or commercial property this Fall, here are the top 70, most essential metal roofing facts, with FAQs and pros and cons to consider in your buying and decision making process.